iftec/recipe-book/README.md

     *The user can print out any recipe in the database.

 ### ***Bugs and Fixes:***
+* Still needs loads more styling.
+    Chat GTP was correct and helped about 50% of the time, unfotunatly the other 50% it would make things worse
 * Print function only printing the first recipe.
     * Used the console to check the code and found that the id for the recipe was not changing due to the dynamic page creation.
 Added more code to deal with this issue.
 * Database issues relating to missing tables.
     * Added code to create any missing tables in the database.
 * Some scaling issues on the your recipe page.
     * changed some scaling to %
-* Issues with null fiedls.
+* Issues with null fields.
     * Added code to allow for null fields in the database.
 * Some hover effects stopped working.
     * Added a hover effect to the divs to cure this.